HolyBlackCat/quasi-msys2/README.md

 * `requested_packages.txt` — A list of installed packages, not including the automatically installed dependencies.

+* `alternatives.txt` — Exists only if you created it manually.
+A configuration file for package alternatives, see `make help` for details.

 * `msys2_pacmake_base_dir` — An empty file marking the installation directory.
 The package manager refuses to operate if it's not in the working directory, to make sure you don't accidentally create a new installation.

 * (temporary) `database.db` — The database downloaded from the repository, in the process of being converted to our custom format.